TCottier96/TCottier96.github.io/index.md

 <video src="https://user-images.githubusercontent.com/63759578/177465611-de15d317-fde6-46b5-842a-4843b4bafdde.mp4" autoplay loop='true' controls="controls" muted="muted" height="800" width="800">
 </video>

 **Explanation:** In this example, the rod always starts positioned in the centre of the screen pointing straight upwards.
-Motion biases the starting position of the rod in its direction of motion, so the rod is perceived to start in a position further along its motion trajectory.
+Motion biases the starting position of the rod in its direction of motion, so the rod is perceived to start in a clockwise position further along its motion trajectory.

 Fröhlich, F.W.
 (1924). Über die Messung der Empfindungszeit. _Pflügers Arch, 202_, 566–572. https://doi.org/10.1007/BF01723521